bomonike/bomonike.github.io/weather-info.md

 23. Under arc: am: Sunrise, pm: sunset.
 On the website is this tile:

     <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1742678815/weather-amb-web-sun-moon-540x572_ep3qfa.png"><img alt="weather-amb-web-sun-moon-540x572.png" width="300" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1742678815/weather-amb-web-sun-moon-540x572_ep3qfa.png" />

+    FUN FACT: About 5 minutes is lost or gained each day.

 24. <a target="_blank" href="https://ambientweather.com/solarradiation.html">Solar Radiation</a> (if installed) in wm/2 (Watts per square meter), Lux, or FC (Foot Candles).
 The measurement is used to calculate evapotranspiration - the potential for evaporation of moisture from the soil (or the reverse of rainfall) as a function of solar energy, wind, and temperature.